dogoncouch/LogESP/README.md

 #### Security
 LDSI was designed and built as a security application, and minimalism can be good for security.

+- LDSI is built on the Python Django framework
 - LDSI does not require credentials, or installation of its software, on log sources.
 Event forwarding is left entirely up to syslog daemons.
-- LDSI uses no client-side scripting.
+- The LDSI web interface uses no client-side scripting.

 #### [NIST](https://www.nist.gov/) guidelines
 The LDSI risk management system is based on NIST [risk assessment](https://csrc.nist.gov/publications/detail/sp/800-30/rev-1/final) guidelines, and the SIEM and forensics apps are designed to support the NIST [incident response](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) and [forensics](https://csrc.nist.gov/publications/detail/sp/800-86/final) guidelines.